Eloy interview with Frank Bornemann

-3. If I'm not wrong the name Eloy was taken from the novel Time Machine of H.G.
+Eloy was taken from the novel Time Machine by H.G.
 Wells?
-Would you mind telling me what do you remember from early band sessions you had?
+Would you mind telling me what do you remember from early rehearsals.

-ELOY was born in 1969 and the name was indeed taken from H.G.
+Eloy was born in 1969 and the name was indeed taken from H.G.
 Wells.
-I considered the story of Time machine as a perfect symbol which reflects the situation of a german band in those days who did dare to play it´s own compositions with english lyrics.
+I considered the story of Time Machine as a perfect symbol which reflects the situation of a German band in those days who did dare to play its own compositions with English lyrics.
 It was an enormous and courageous step.
-No one here was interested to listen to music from a german rockband.
+No one here was interested in listening to German rock band music.
 The fans of rock and pop music wanted only the successful songs from famous groups and artists, nothing else!

 The young band Eloy was the winner of a band contest and we got the chance to produce a single with two songs.
-By the result of these recordings of two compositions of the band (Walk alone /daybreak) we obtained an artist record deal and were signed to Philips.
+We obtained an artist record deal and were signed to Philips.

-5. In 1971 you released your first LP on Philips.
-It’s much more of a straight ahead hard rocking LP compared to you later, more space rock sounding material.
-The LP was released in limited edition in 1970 on the Philips label in Germany.
-Do you perhaps know how many copies were made?
+In 1971 you released your debut.
+It’s a straight ahead hard rocking LP compared to you later, more space rock sounding material.
+The LP was released in limited edition on the Philips label in Germany.

 You are right…the first album was not yet the progressive band who you will find on all our following albums.
 We were inexperienced beginners and our artist profile was unclear.
 Each member of the band was naturally inspired, each to varying degrees, by the new sensational musical creations which not only came over to us like an invasion from England, but also dominated the international music business.
 In the light of this fullness and wealth of different influences we found it diffilcult to cleary define our musical direction as well as form an independent identity.
 I consider this album as Krautrock.
 The sales figures were not impressive.

-The reason of all theses improvisations is easy to explain.
+The reason of all these improvisations is easy to explain.
 The band played many concerts in 1973 and each night on stage we have played improvisations.
 Finally we did the same in the studio.
 The result was an album with lots of spontaneous moments.
 After the release of Floating we were once again permanent on tour but we had new plans.
 We decided to dare another musical step.
-The biggest challenge for me in those days was the realization of a concept album..... and there was a story roaming in mind, power and the passion!
-This album was the biggest success before our prime with dawn, ocean and silent cries and mighty echoes.
-Unfortunately the band went in split after this album and I was compelled to rebuild the band a new and to continuer with new musicians.
+The biggest challenge for me in those days was the realization of a concept album… and there was a story roaming in mind, Power and the Passion!
+This album was the biggest success before our Dawn, Ocean and Silent Cries and Mighty Echoes.
+Unfortunately the band went in split after this album and I was compelled to rebuild the band and to continue with new musicians.

-Unfotunately we´ve got many technical problems with the recordings and many wonderful moments found never the way on the live album.
+Unfortunately we’ve got many technical problems with the recordings and many wonderful moments never found its way on the live album.
 The reason of all these problems was our huge light & sound equipment.
 Most of the recordings were useless because of technical noise on the tracks.
 Finally we were forced to put the tracks on the record which were clean enough for a disc.
-Nevertheless ......, many Eloy fans like it.
-It is not perfect in case of the soundquality, but at least the truth.
+Nevertheless, many Eloy fans like it.
+It is not perfect in case of the sound quality, but at least here is the truth.

-10. Last album in the 70's was Silent Cries and Mighty Echoes.
-You were also very active thru the 80's with albums like Colours, Planets, Time to Turn, Performance, Metromania and Ra.
-Same goes for the 90's with albums like Destination, The Tides Return Forever and Ocean 2: The Answer.
-I would like if you could share a few words about this albums and maybe you can tell me how it was recording part 2 of legendary Ocean album for you?
+1970’s ended with Silent Cries and Mighty Echoes.
+You were also very active thru the 1980’s with albums like Colours, Planets, Time to Turn, Performance, Metromania and Ra.
+Same goes for the 1990’s with albums like Destination, The Tides Return Forever and Ocean 2: The Answer.

-Some Eloy fans were disappointed, some were pleased about the new flavour in the music.
-Although Colours was a good start for us we decided to create again a huge concept work.
+Some Eloy fans were disappointed, some were pleased about the new flavor in the music.
+Although Colours was a good start for us, we decided to create again a huge concept work.
 Once again I had some images and the idea to describe the situation of our world and our society by a science fiction story.
-Planets/Time to turn was once again a convincing work in opinion of the Eloy fans and I personally was absolutely happy about the wonderful response of our fan community....but there were many changes in the music beginning of the eighties (Punk, Deutsche Welle in Germany etc.) and some of the band members wanted (because of these things) to change also the style and the image of the band.
+Planets and Time to Turn was once again a convincing work in opinion of the Eloy fans and I personally was absolutely happy about the wonderful response of our fan community…but there were many changes in the music beginning of the eighties (Punk, Neue Deutsche Welle etc.) and some of the band members wanted (because of these things) to change also the style and the image of the band.
 That was a time of dissension and many stressful discussions.
 Finally the majority inside of the band enforced the music and the image on our album performance.
 This album became a flop and was the beginning of tensions inside of the band.
 Our last album for EMI Records was Metromania and I did my very best to bring the band back to their roots.
 The result is Metromania.
-We did play some concerts in Europe and even in England (two sold out shows at the Marquee Club by an invitation of BBC) and although the band played wonderful on stage these concerts were the last of the band.
+We did play some concerts in Europe and even in England (two sold-out shows at the Marquee Club by an invitation of BBC) and although the band played wonderful on stage these concerts were the last of the band.
 Everybody left the band and wanted to go his own way.
-It was the end of Eloy until I met Michael Gerlach in Berlin 1986.
-We started playing music together and with the time we decided to continuer Eloy as a band of two musicians.
-Our first album release was RA 1988 and it was placed in the ofiicial german album charts.
+It was the end of Eloy until I met Michael Gerlach in Berlin in 1986.
+We started playing music together and with the time we decided to continue Eloy as a band of two musicians.
+Our first album release was Ra, 1988 and it was placed in the official German album charts.

 I was very surprised by this unexpected success after the break of nearly 4 years.
-In those days a produced many bands in my studio in Hannover (most of the time heavy metal bands) and because of all these productions I had not enough time to continuer the cooperation with Michael on Eloy.
+In those days I produced many bands in my studio in Hanover (most of the time heavy metal bands) and because of all these productions I had not enough time to continue the cooperation with Michael on Eloy.
 I took nearly 4 years to make another Eloy album.
 Destination was finally released in 1992 and surely influenced by my work with heavy metal stuff.

 I think many Eloy fans were irritated by this strange mixture of sounds and styles on this album.
-From my point of view of today there were too much different things on destination (something was good but something too far away from the Eloy sound) and I invited to many guest musicians.
+From my point of view of today there were too much different things on Destination (something was good but something too far away from the Eloy sound) and I invited too many guest musicians.